 Julian Assange is an Australian journalist who founded WikiLeaks in 2006.
-Julian was the editor of WikiLeaks until September 2018.
+He served as editor of WikiLeaks until September 2018.

 WikiLeaks, its publisher and its journalists have won many awards, including: